SDMichaud/SimpleForum/README.md

-# Work In Progress
+# Refactoring
-This project is in the very early stages.
-It is mostly being produced as a way of learning the [Laravel](https://laravel.com) framework.

-The idea is to produce a very simple web forum.
+This branch will hold the source code for the new application running without the Laravel framework.